Table of contents

 TCAs such as Clomipramine (Anafranil) may be used if SSRIs do not help improve OCD.
 TCAs are older than SSRIs, but they work in the same way by changing serotonin neurotransmission in the brain and helping with stress, attention, emotions, and behavior control.

-According to a study published on PubMed, patients who took Clomipramine report about a 40% to 50% reduction in their OCD symptoms.
+According to a study published on PubMed, patients who took Clomipramine report about a 40% to 50% reduction in their symptoms.

 If SSRIs alone do not alleviate your symptoms, your specially trained mental health therapist may try combining them with TCAs.
 Tell your therapist about any medications you’re currently taking to prevent any adverse reactions or side effects.